backdrop-contrib/slick/docs/README.md

 should fix most issues during DEV phases.
 Prior to any update, always visit:
 **/admin/config/development/performance**

-And hit "Clear all caches" button once the new Slick is in place.
+And hit **Clear all caches** button once the new Slick is in place.
 Regenerate CSS and JS as the latest fixes may contain changes to the assets.
 Have the latest or similar release Blazy to avoid trouble in the first place.